Keti890517/complex_engineer_case_study/README.md

 - Docker & Docker Compose installed
 - Python 3.12 (for local tests outside Docker)
 - Optional: `sudo` access for folder ownership
-- On Windows you need to have GNU make for the MAKEFILE: https://sourceforge.net/projects/gnuwin32/

 ---

 ## Environment Setup

-Clone the Github repo and CD into it, ensuring the MAKEFILE is visible when using ls.
+Clone the Github repo and CD into it, ensuring the python tasks.py file is visible when using ls.

-Execute **`'make up'`** command from your bash terminal, this will do the following:
+Execute **`'python tasks.py up'`** command from your terminal, this will do the following:
 - Creates a .env file in the project root
     - Prompts you to add your Openweather api key - you can use yours or use the one received via secure sharing
     - Creates airflow user ids